vegaprotocol/specs/specs/0044-lp-mechanics.md

 ***Case:*** `proposed-commitment-variation < 0`
 We to calculate whether the liquidity provider may lower their commitment amount and if so, by how much.
 To do this we first evaluate the maximum amount that the market can reduce by given the current liquidity demand in the market.

-`maximum-reduction-amount-market = max(1/siskas_to_bond_in_asset_X x (total-market-making-liquidity - (c_2 x liquidity-demand-estimate)), 0)`
+`maximum-reduction-amount = total_stake - target_stake`

 where:

-`total-market-making-liquidity` is the sum of all liquidity provision obligations [TODO: LINK TO BELOW] that the market has, measured in siskas and using the previous-commitment-amount for the proposing liquidity provider.
+`total_stake` is the sum of all stake of all liquidity providers bonded to this market.

-`liquidity-demand-estimate` is a measure of the market's current liquidity requirements, as per the calculation in the [liquidity monitoring spec](0035-liquidity-monitoring.md).
+`target_stake` is a measure of the market's current stake requirements, as per the calculation in the [target stake](0041-target-stake.md).

-`actual-reduction-amount = min (abs(proposed-reduction-amount), maximum-reduction-amount-market`
+`actual-reduction-amount = min(-proposed-commitment-variation, maximum-reduction-amount)`

 `new-actual-commitment-amount =  old-commitment-amount - actual-reduction-amount `

-i.e. liquidity providers are allowed to decrease the liquidity commitment subject to there being sufficient liquidity committed to the market so that it stays above the market's minimum liquidity threshold.
+i.e. liquidity providers are allowed to decrease the liquidity commitment subject to there being sufficient stake committed to the market so that it stays above the market's required stake threshold.
 The above formulae result in the fact that if `maximum-reduction-amount = 0`, then `actual-reduction-amount = 0` and therefore the liquidity provider is unable to reduce their commitment amount.

 When `actual-reduction-amount > 0`: